-When considering whether gastric bypass surgery (Roux-en-Y) or a mini gastric bypass may be a good choice for you it is important to note that both techniques yield significant weight loss results in a short period of time.
+When considering whether Gastric Bypass Surgery (Roux-en-Y) or a Mini Gastric Bypass may be a good choice for you it is important to note that both techniques yield significant weight loss results in a short period.
 But the technique used is very different with gastric bypass surgery altering more of the digestive system which can result in a longer recovery time.

 What Is Roux-en-Y Gastric Bypass Surgery?

-During gastric bypass surgery, the stomach is made much smaller and shaped into a small pouch about the size of an egg that can hold about 2 Oz of food.
-Next, the surgeon splits the small intestine into two pieces, which is also called a double anastomosis, and attaches one to the bottom of the newly formed pouch and the other is re-routed lower down on the small intestine.
+During gastric bypass surgery, the surgeon makes the stomach much smaller and shapes it into a small pouch about the size of an egg that can hold about 2 ounces of food.
+Next, the surgeon splits the small intestine into two pieces, a procedure known as a double anastomosis, and attaches one piece to the bottom of the newly formed pouch while rerouting the other piece lower down on the small intestine.
 This bypasses the majority of the small intestine and the digestive system.